mikeyolang/Simple-Full-Stack-Web-App/README.md

-# Simple Server with Node.js and MongoDB
+# Simple Full Stack Web App with Node.js and MongoDB

 This is a basic full-stack application using Node.js, Express, MongoDB for the server side, and HTML/CSS for the client side.
 The application allows you to create users and store them in a MongoDB database.